g3rhard/sysops-framework/content/docs/chapter-01-challenge.md

   "You can't schedule an emergency, but you can prepare for it."
 ---

-> _"You can't schedule an emergency, but you can prepare for it."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: